A BRIEF GUIDE ON

 Cursor allows for the creation of a custom set of rules.
 Create these files and set them as "Rules" that Cursor will follow (most of the time).
 These are going to be instructions for the agent to:

 Mention that the PRD and the tasks you ask the agent to create are for a junior developer.
-The tasks are then created from an engineering standpoint (I don't know how much of it is tehncially accurate, but it looked goos to start on).
+The tasks are then created from an engineering standpoint (I don't know how much of it is tehncially accurate, but it looked good to start on).

 SAMPLE TASK LIST